nicholasyager/dbt-loom/README.md

     config:
       account_id: <YOUR DBT CLOUD ACCOUNT ID>

-      # Job ID pertains to the job that you'd like to fetch artifacts from
+      # Job ID pertains to the job that you'd like to fetch artifacts from.
       job_id: <REFERENCE JOB ID>

       api_endpoint: <DBT CLOUD ENDPOINT>